- The cost of a stairlift can range anywhere between $2,000 to $5,000.

 In most cases, yes, Medicaid will pay (partially or fully) for stairlifts in a senior’s home.
 However, coverage under Medicaid is primarily contingent on two factors: the state where you reside, and the reason for acquiring a stairlift.

 Most states offer Medicaid programs that help seniors pay for home modifications if they wish to continue living at home.
-Home modifications, including the addition of stairlifts and similar mobility devices, are covered through Home and Community Based Services (HCBS), which are often referred to as Medicaid Waivers.
+Home and Community-Based Services (HCBS or Medicaid Waivers) cover home modifications such as the addition of stairlifts and similar mobility devices.
 Waivers offer a variety of financial benefits for seniors who wish to live at home.
-Because Medicaid is managed by individual states, eligibility and coverage for stairlifts will vary from one state to the next.
+Eligibility and coverage for stairlifts will vary from one state to the next because Medicaid is managed by individual states.
 Some state Medicaid programs will fully cover the costs, while others will only provide partial coverage.
 To find out the policies of the program in your state, visit the Medicaid Waiver website.

 What Are Other Stairlift Funding Options?

-If Medicaid does not cover the price of a stairlift, there are many other ways you can try to get financial coverage.
+If Medicaid or Medicare does not pay for stairlifts, there are many other ways you can try to get financial coverage.
 Alternative solutions are available to ensure that you can get coverage for your stairlifts.

 State Assistance Programs

 27 out of 50 states have financial assistance programs, or nursing home diversion programs, to help seniors and their families pay for home modifications.
-These programs are intended to enable the elderly to remain living in their homes instead of a senior living facility.
-Programs can help cover costs of helpful home modifiers, like stairlifts, through grants, loans, or a combination of both.
-More information on state programs can be found at the link above.
+These programs intend to help the elderly to remain living in their homes instead of senior living facilities.
+Therefore, these programs can help cover costs of helpful home modifiers, like stairlifts, through grants, loans, or a combination of both.
+For more information on state programs, click here.

 The Veteran’s Administration offers financial assistance to elderly and disabled veterans who need support following their service in the military.
 The following three grants are available for veteran seniors with limited mobility and/or chronic illness: